Hypnic Jerks: How To Avoid Waking With A Jolt

 Avoid the vicious cycle of worry

-Hypnic jerks can trigger a vicious cycle of worry if you become fixated on them.
+Hypnic jerks may trigger a vicious cycle of worry if you become fixated on them.

 If you worry about hypnic jerks, you might start to get less sleep and become more fatigued.
-But both anxiety and fatigue are thought to contribute to the frequency of hypnic jerks, and so a vicious cycle begins.
+The problem then is that if stress and fatigue can contribute to the frequency of hypnic jerks, you might find yourself in a vicious cycle.

 The key is not to allow the occasional sleep start to disrupt your sleep any more than it has to.
 Again, try to relax, forget about it and go back to sleep.